3/1/19 - Still very relevant and incredibly versatile.

 If you read the forums, you will see lots of great opinions and terrific suggestions.
 One of those threads was about an item called Badgemaster.
 Users felt it was a good product.
 Since the AnnTheGran crew work hard to give machine embroidery enthusiasts the highest and best quality, the site decided to carry Badgemaster.

 When I got my first look at Badgemaster, I was taken aback at the price.
 The photo did not show much but the description was very encouraging.
 I was interested in their comparison with two well known water soluble stabilizers (wss).
 I had used one, but not the other.
 I decided it was time to put Badgemaster to a test!

 Badgemaster says “it maintains its integrity even when stitched through repeatedly.”
-Well, I had the opportunity to check that one out and found this statement to be true.
+Well, I had the opportunity to check that one out and found this statement to be absolutely true.
 I had some difficulty with my thread and I actually sewed 3 times over a single area, a notorious problem for FSL.
 Badgemaster held up very well and did not tear or pull away from the design.

 I checked the Internet to find a stabilizer that would call itself ‘heavy duty’ and comparable with Badgemaster.
 I found one and selected two other wss at random.
 I compared them for costs and here are my results: